 For tables using Incremental Replication, data in the newly-synced column will be available only for rows added AFTER the column is synced.
 Existing rows must be backfilled to make the data available.

-Getting newly-synced column data into existing rows requires a full re-ync of the table.
+Getting newly-synced column data into existing rows requires a full re-replication of the table.
 Because this can significantly impact your row count and we don’t want to re-replicate data without your say-so, we leave inserting newly-synced column data into existing rows up to you.

-1. This will delete and re-create your destination tables with a full re-replication of your source data.
+- Will delete and re-create your destination tables with a full re-replication of your source data.

-2. As a result, this process will lead to increased row counts which will count towards your limit.
+- Will lead to increased row counts which will count towards your limit.

-Resetting Database Integration Replication Keys
+Resetting database integration Replication Keys

 Replication Keys in database integrations can be reset at the integration or the table level.